-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Ohio:

 - No statute specifies the youngest age at which a child can be adjudicated delinquent.

 - Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the child is charged in adult court.
-Ohio Rev. Code 2151.011.
+Ohio Rev. Code Ann. § 2151.011(B)(6).

 - Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the child turned 18.
-Ohio Rev. Code 2151.011(B)(6);
+Ohio Rev. Code Ann. § 2151.011(B)(6).

-- The Juvenile Court may not hear any case against a person accused of committing a felony prior to his or her 18th birthday but who is apprehended after turning 21.
-Ohio Rev. Code 2151.23(I).
+- Juvenile court does not have jurisdiction over any case against a person accused of committing a felony prior to their 18th birthday but who is apprehended after turning 21.
+Ohio Rev. Code Ann. § 2151.23(I).

 Youth in Adult Court

-Despite the existence of juvenile courts, many children are still tried as adults.
-Ohio has two ways that children can be prosecuted as adults:
+Despite the existence of juvenile courts, many youth are still tried as adults.
+Ohio has two ways that youth can be prosecuted as adults:

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.